AT&T Troubleshooting Guide

 Troubleshooting your AT&T TV device

-Your AT&T TV device is internet-connected, so many of the tips listed above will also apply here.
+Your DIRECTV STREAM device is internet-connected, so many of the tips listed above will also apply here.
 Yes, even kitty-gnawed wires.

 Check your cables and connections